KenRodri/pong-game/README.md

 This is a pong game made using python.
-To run this game you must have python installed and you also must have the module pygame installed using 'pip install pygame' or 'pip3 install pygame' in the terminal.
-This is a single player game where you play against an ai.
+Type "pip install -r requirements.txt" to install all required packages.
+This game is single player and you will play against an ai.